This post may contain some affiliate links for your convenience. We may earn money or products from the companies mentioned in this post.

 It didn’t.
 The teenage boy stinky room stayed the same.

-If you are wondering about his shoes, I bought some spray for the shoes from my Norwex girl.
+If you are wondering about his shoes, they stunk.
+I grabbed some baking soda and dumped some in the shoes.
 That actually does help the shoes.
 We also keep the shoes out of the room so they aren’t adding to the smell problem.
+Thankfully, the boys are growing so fast so the shoes don’t stay very long.

 This left me asking all my Facebook friends what to do about the boy smell in his room.
 There were so many answers all from getting him an apartment to putting a box of baking soda under his bed and many other suggestions.